watatomo/tl/README.md

   - [ ] Epilogue (1)
   - [ ] Epilogue (2)
 - [ ] Idol Story: Tomoya Mashiro | To the Deutzia-Colored You
+- [ ] Whatever the fucking hell is causing the `read more` buttons to mess up on iOS

 #### Medium Priority